ANDREA M. TRESCOT, MD, DABIPP, FIPP, CIPS

 AGNES STOGICZA, MD, FIPP, CIPS, ASRA-PMUC

-Dr. Agnes Stogicza is a board-certified anesthesiologist and critical care physician with 15 years of experience in interventional pain management of acute and chronic pain.
-She completed her pain fellowship at the University of Washington, where she has been on faculty for the last 7 years.
-As a clinician-educator she treats pain patients and teaches fluoroscopy and ultrasound guided minimally invasive interventional pain procedures, regional anesthesia techniques and medication management for medically challenging chronic pain patients to pain fellows and residents.
+Dr. Agnes Stogicza is a board-certified anesthesiologist and pain physician with 15+ years of experience in interventional pain management.
+She completed her pain fellowship at the University of Washington, where she was on faculty from 2010 to 2017.
+As a clinician-educator she treated pain patients and taught fluoroscopy and ultrasound guided minimally invasive interventional pain procedures, regional anesthesia techniques and medication management for complex chronic pain patients to pain fellows and residents.

 She is a member of the World Institute of Pain (WIP) Education Committee, Vice-Chair of the Hungarian Section of WIP and serves as an examiner for the FIPP (Fellow of Interventional Pain Practice) and CIPS (Certified Interventional Pain Sonologist) Board Certification.

-She regularly lectures and teaches interventional pain procedures in the US, Europe, South America and Africa for the American Society of Interventional Pain Physicians (ASIPP), WIP, American Society of Regional Anesthesia (ASRA), World Academy of Pain Medicine Ultrasonography (WAPMU), Singular and other societies.
+She regularly lectures and teaches interventional pain procedures in the US, Europe, South America, India and Africa for the American Society of Interventional Pain Physicians (ASIPP), World Institute of Pain (WIP), American Society of Regional Anesthesia (ASRA), World Academy of Pain Medicine Ultrasonography (WAPMU), Singular and other societies.

-She has authored and co-authored many book-chapters and papers in chronic pain management.
+She has authored and co-authored numerous book-chapters and papers in chronic pain management.

 GABOR B. RACZ, MD, ABIPP, FIPP